 At last update, everyone was playing Hollywood nice again, and Nolan was quoted as saying the time off gave him a needed break.
 However, last week at the TCA’s HBO appeared unprepared for questions about the sexual violence in the show’s pilot, specifically an opening scene involving a female character being raped.

 What’s Going to Happen?
-The buzz from the first Westworld trailer pegped this as HBO’s next big thing, but the TCA kerfuffle couldn’t have helped.
+The buzz from the first Westworld trailer pegged this as HBO’s next big thing, but the TCA kerfuffle couldn’t have helped.
 Still, Game of Thrones went through its own troubled pilot process, and that turned out fairly well, don’t you think?

 2. The Get Down

-But, um, maybe stop doing that, you pioneering crazies, because holy shit might this ever blow up in your faces.
+But, um, maybe stop doing that, you pioneering crazies because holy shit might this ever blow up in your faces.
 According to Variety:

 “Over the two-and-a-half years since the hip-hop-focused project was set up at Netflix, Luhrmann went through two showrunners, numerous writers, and no small amount of strain with producer Sony Pictures Television.
 Production of the 12-episode season, the first half of which premieres Aug.
 12, went well over the original budget of about $7.5 million per episode and wound up costing at least $120 million overall, with New York state tax incentives factored in, according to sources.
 That makes “The Get Down,” Luhrmann’s first TV series, among the most expensive in history.”

 It wasn’t supposed to go down like this.
 Lurhmann was only ever supposed to help the project along, telling Variety, “I really believed that I was sort of going to be an uncle to the project.”
 However, Netflix was having none of that noise.
-As Lurhmann was sucked further to the center of the project Sony advocated for adding an experience showrunner to help him and keep costs down, but Netflix, well….
+As Lurhmann was sucked further to the center of the project Sony advocated for adding an experienced showrunner to help him and keep costs down, but Netflix, well….

 Netflix balked at any move that would have diminished Luhrmann’s day-to-day role.
 Netflix chief content officer Ted Sarandos felt so strongly about the director putting his stamp on “The Get Down,” sources say, that he told Luhrmann he wouldn’t move the show out of the development phase to a formal greenlight unless the director committed to shepherd it from beginning to end.